magdesign/PocketVJ-CP-v3/ROADMAP.md

 - slideshow with ken burns effect (maybe with QT: https://gist.github.com/nbergont/8963892, or openFramworks ofImage)<br />

 ### Mapper: <br />
-- Build a completely new version of Mapper with more performance, remote controllable, (syncable?) and full code based on java (start on 20.07.18) <br />
+- Build a completely new version of Mapper with more performance, remote controllable, (syncable?) and full code based on java.
+Prototype availabe on my github. <br />

 <br />